dengking/programming-language/docs/Theory/Programming-paradigm/Object-oriented-programming/Object-oriented-programming.md

 #### [Composition, inheritance, and delegation](https://en.wikipedia.org/wiki/Object-oriented_programming#Composition,_inheritance,_and_delegation)

 Objects can contain other objects in their instance variables; this is known as [object composition](https://en.wikipedia.org/wiki/Object_composition).
-For example, an object in the Employee class might contain (either directly or through a pointer) an object in the Address class, in addition to its own instance variables like "first_name" and "position".
-Object composition is used to represent "has-a" relationships.
+For example, an object in the `Employee` class might contain (either directly or through a pointer) an object in the `Address` class, in addition to its own instance variables like "first_name" and "position".
+Object composition is used to represent "**has-a**" relationships.

 Languages that support classes almost always support [inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)).
-This allows classes to be arranged in a hierarchy that represents "is-a-type-of" relationships.
+This allows classes to be arranged in a hierarchy that represents "**is-a-type-of**" relationships.

 Subclasses can override the methods defined by superclasses.